FLming/CRNN.tf2/README.md

                [-w IMAGE_WIDTH] [-b BATCH_SIZE] -m MODEL [--channels CHANNELS]
 ```

-## Ecosystem
+## Converte & Ecosystem

 There are many components here to help us do other things.
 For example, deploy by `Tensorflow serving`.
-Before you deploy, you can pick up a good weight, and converte model to SavedModel format by this command:
+Before you deploy, you can pick up a good weight, and converte model to `SavedModel`/`h5` format by this command, it will add the Softmax layer in the last and cull the optimizer:
 ```
-usage: converter.py [-h] -m MODEL -o OUTPUT [--save_format SAVE_FORMAT]
+usage: converter.py [-h] -m MODEL -o OUTPUT
 ```
 And now `Tensorflow lite` also can convert this model, that means you can deploy it to Android, iOS etc.